New laws are great, but rape victims deserve more radical change

 Back in the mid-1990s a New Zealand judge, the Hon Justice E. W. Thomas, wrote an article slamming the lack of justice accorded rape victims by the very system in which he held office.
 Rape, he said, is “the most vicious and reprehensible crime in the criminal calendar”.
 Our courts failed such victims, he asserted, a reprehensible occurrence since “the violated woman should not be victimised a second time”.
-The law changes announced this week by under-secretary to the minister of justice Jan Logie are, he would be pleased to see, oriented towards “ensuring fairness and safety for victims of sexual violence in the justice system”.
+The law changes announced this week by under-secretary to the minister of justice Jan Logie are, he would be pleased to see, oriented towards “ensuring fairness and safety for victims of sexual violence in the justice system”

-Read the original article on The Spinoff.
+Read the full article in The SPINOFF.